yanwunhao/yanwunhao.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-This is Wenhao "Rubie" Yan (Chinese: 颜文豪), I am now working as a research assistant in College of Computer and Information Technology Engineering, Hohai University, starting in Summer 2023.
+This is Wenhao "Rubie" Yan (Chinese: 颜文豪), I am now working as a research student in Sophia University under supervision of [Prof. Gonsalves], starting in Summer 2023.
 I was born in Yangzhou, China.
 I received B.Eng from Yangzhou University, China, advised by [Prof. Guo](https://xxgcxy.yzu.edu.cn/info/1020/5987.htm) in 2018, and received M.Sc. from Muroran Institute of Technology, Japan, under the supervision of [Prof. Li](https://u.muroran-it.ac.jp/enes/~heli/index.html) in 2023.
 I was an employee of ZTE Corporation from 2018 to 2020, working on developing Big Data analysis workflow based on Kafka, Elasticsearch, and Spark.

 My recent research interest includes Internet-of-Things (IoT), Generative Adversarial Networks (GANs), and Federated Learning (FL).
 Using the above techniques, I aim to build privacy responsible machine learning models for information sensitive areas like medicine or healthcare.
 The scattered distribution of user data in different clients brings training various challenges, therefore I am working to address these issues.
 I also pay attention to efficiency optimization of Federated Learning and Distributed Systems.
 I hope my works could help improving the real-world AI applications in the coming future.

-I am open to various kinds of collaboration, if you are interested in my research, please drop an email to **wh.yan(at)hhu.edu.cn** or **wh.yan(at)hotmail.com**.
+I am open to various kinds of collaboration, if you are interested in my research, please drop an email to **w-yan-7g7@eagle.sophia.ac.jp** or **wh.yan(at)hotmail.com**.

 # 📝 Featured Publications